liangli-zhen/liangli-zhen2.github.io/_pages/grants.md

 layout: page
 permalink: /grants/
 title: grants
-description: I acknowledge the research funding support for our research from the following grants
+description: I acknowledge the funding support for our research from the following grants
 nav: true
 nav_order: 4
 ---